petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ![You can develop a fragment with a Collection selector using the Collection configuration.](./fragment-configuration-types-reference/images/08.png)

+### Filtering the Collection Selector

-You can also filter the collection selector using `itemType` in the `collectionSelector` configuration.
+You can filter the collection selector using `itemType` in the `collectionSelector` configuration.
 For example, if you have different collections including web content and blogs, you can restrict the collection selector to show only blog collections.
 This JSON sample illustrates this configuration:

 ```json
 {